julzaza/wildwitchherbs/_posts/2026-01-17-forbidden-herbs-for-women.md

 **Why did folklore mix spiritual and practical caution?**
 Because life, reproduction, and liminal states were intertwined.
 Herbs served **physical, spiritual, and social purposes**, making respect and ritual a form of safety.

 ---

-## Final Note: Literacy, Not Limitation

-If an herb was forbidden, it was not weak.
-It was **too strong for casual hands**.

-Understanding these rules does not limit magic —
-it restores **ancestral literacy**.

----

-## Practical Takeaways

-- “Forbidden” often meant **handled with care**, not absolute avoidance.
-- Respect traditional knowledge: some herbs have **dual roles** — reproductive modulation and spiritual protection.
-- Modern herbalists should note **toxicity, dosage, life stage, and ritual context** when considering historical usage.

-Folklore codified these rules, transmitted orally or via midwifery manuals.

----